KumarManik44/News-Summarization/README.md

 - GoogleTranslator	- Translates English summaries into Hindi.
 - gTTS - (Google Text-to-Speech)	Converts English and Hindi text into speech.

+Assumptions & Limitations:
+1. Assumptions
+- The news articles contain accurate and relevant information about the company.- TextBlob’s sentiment analysis is sufficient for basic classification (Positive, Negative, Neutral).
+- Summarization works well with news articles and extracts key information correctly.
+- GoogleTranslator provides reliable English-to-Hindi translations without significant errors.

+2. Limitations
+- Summarization accuracy depends on the input article's content.
+If the text is too short, summarization may fail.
+- Sentiment analysis does not consider context deeply—it only looks at words' polarity and may misclassify sarcasm or complex opinions.
+- Text-to-Speech output depends on Google TTS and translation quality, which may not always be 100% accurate.
+- NewsAPI has request limits, so excessive requests may result in API restrictions.
+- Some articles may lack complete text, leading to less accurate summaries.

 License:
 - This project is licensed under the MIT License.